checkx/product_management_BE/README.md

 # product_management_BE
-simple restapi using java sprintboot
+simple restapi using java springboot